slonoed/slonoed.github.io/_posts/2017-08-27-using-symbols-in-redux.md

 ## Conclusion

 This usage is one of many for symbols-keys for metadata.
-Field with updated timestamp can be used, for example, in cation creators to check a data entity needs an update from server or not.
+Field with updated timestamp can be used, for example, in cation creators to check whether a data entity needs an update from server or not.

 Symbols give powerful and therefore dangerous instrument.
-If you decide to use them for storing data, you  need to understand clearly what are you doing and safely write code to keep program without errors even if you lost metadata.
+If you decide to use them for storing data, you need to understand clearly what you are doing and safely write code to keep program without errors even if you lost metadata.

 [weakmap]: https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/WeakMap "WeakMap"
 [symbol]: https://developer.mozilla.org/ru/docs/Web/JavaScript/Reference/Global_Objects/Symbol "Symbol"